Fast and Scalable Inference for Spatial Extreme Value Models: Discussion

+The INLA method is a popular alternative to MCMC which has been used successfully in many analyses of weather extremes \citep[e.g.,][]{opitz18, castro-camillo19, castro-camillo20}.
+However, existing implementations cannot be used for GEV-GP models with two or more spatial random effects.
+Such flexibility can be crucial for accurate prediction of weather extreme values, as demonstrated in the analysis of extreme snowfall in Section \ref{sec:case-study}.
+Another alternative to MCMC on the full posterior distribution is the Max-and-Smooth marginal likelihood approximation, which is similar in spirit to that of Laplace, but can be much faster.
+However, our simulations show that it is less accurate than Laplace for estimating the shape parameter of the GEV-GP model when the number of observations per location is not sufficiently large.

-In this paper, we adopted a simple Taylor approximation for the conditional distribution of the random effects $\uu$ given the fixed parameters $\tth$ of the GEV-GP model. \eqref{eqn:u-conditional-normal}, In a sense, we have assumed that it is sufficient to condition on the posterior mode of the fixed effects.
-This approach might result in relatively poor estimation of the random effects when the posterior distribution of the fixed effects is not log-convex or is multi-modal on the parameter space.
-Numerical quadrature techniques can potentially be used to integrate over multiple representative values of the fixed effects, resulting in a more accurate estimation of the posterior distribution of the random effects given $\tth$.
+We adopted a simple Taylor approximation for the conditional posterior distribution of the random effects $p(\uu \mid \tth, \yy)$ given the fixed parameters $\tth$ of the GEV-GP model.
+In a sense, we have assumed that it is sufficient for estimation accuracy and precision to condition on the posterior mode of the hyperparameters.
+This approach might underestimate the random effects uncertainty when the posterior distribution of the hyperparameters is wide.
+Alternatively, a second-order Laplace approximation~\citep[e.g.,][]{tierney.etal89,bianconcini.cagnone12} can be applied to potentially increase the precision, but the cost entailed in computing the second-order term demands a trade-off between speed and precision.
+Numerical quadrature techniques can also be used to integrate over multiple representative values of the hyperparameters, resulting in a more precise estimation of the posterior distribution of the random effects~\cite[e.g.,][]{bianconcini14}.
 Applying such methods requires careful choice of the quadrature nodes and weights and other computational considerations. \cite{stringer2021} has implemented an adaptive Gauss-Hermite quadrature technique on a flexible class of latent Gaussian models.
 It is of interest to investigate its applicability to the GEV-GP model.